aasatech/geometry-library/README.md

 Here is an example of using GeometryLibrary:
 ```
-import {SphericalUtil, PolyUtil} from "geometry-library";
+import {SphericalUtil, PolyUtil} from "node-geometry-library"";

 let response = SphericalUtil.computeHeading(
   {lat: 25.775, lng: -80.19}, // from object {lat, lng}